Setting up the Command Line Interface (CLI)

 If your device isn’t returning any information, there’s a couple of things to try

 First, is it in listening mode?
 To check, just make sure the LED on your device is blinking deep blue.
-If its not, just hold down the SETUP button for 3-5 seconds and try the steps again.
+If its not, just hold down the MODE button for 3-5 seconds and try the steps again.

 Second, you might need to update your firmware Firmware is the stuff that makes the board work - it monitors, controls and interfaces with the hardware, and it interprets the code you send it to make it work.
 Sometimes it needs to be updated to add new functionality or to patch problems.
 The easiest way to do this is to install the Particle CLI.
 Once installed, put the device in the DFU mode.